getify/You-Dont-Know-JS/async & performance/ch4.md

 #### Stopping The Generator

-In the previous example, the *iterator* instance for the `*something()` generator was basically left in a suspended state forever after the `break` in the loop was called.
-There may however be cases where you need to signal to a generator for it to terminate, especially if the generator may be holding onto resources (database connections, etc) that you need to free up when the consumer of the generator is done with it.
+In the previous example, it would appear the *iterator* instance for the `*something()` generator was basically left in a suspended state forever after the `break` in the loop was called.

-You can use a `try..finally` clause inside an otherwise infinite generator, like so:
+But there's a hidden behavior which takes care of that for you.
+"Abnormal completion" (i.e., "early termination") of the `for..of` loop -- generally caused by a `break`, `return`, or an uncaught exception -- sends a signal to the generator's *iterator* for it to terminate.

+**Note:** Technically, the `for..of` loop also sends this signal to the *iterator* at the normal completion of the loop.
+For a generator, that's essentially a moot operation since the generator's *iterator* had to complete first so the `for..of` loop completed.
+However, custom *iterators* might desire to receive this additional signal from `for..of` loop consumers.

+While a `for..of` loop will automatically send this signal, you may wish to send the signal manually to an *iterator*; you do this by calling `return(..)`.

+If you specify a `try..finally` clause inside the generator, it will always be run even when the generator is externally completed.
+This is useful if you need to clean up resources (database connections, etc).

 ```js
 function *something() {